 |Court Judgments||Court judgments and decrees are presumed paid at the end of 20 years, under Maine Code Revised Title 14, Section 864.|

 If you’re looking at this table and realizing it’s been a long time since someone wronged you, then you should quickly consult an experienced Maine civil litigation attorney so you don’t lose your right to bring your claim.
 On the other hand, keep these dates in mind if you’re worried about being sued over something that happened many years ago.

 Note: State laws are revised regularly.
 Please contact a lawyer or conduct your own legal research to verify these state laws.

 Research the Law

 When thinking about filing your personal injury case on time, there are several unfamiliar terms you may encounter such as "tolling" and "discovery."
 An experienced Maine attorney can help you understand these concepts and assist you in filing your case.
-If you are dealing with a personal injury matter, it's in your best interests to contact a Maine injury attorney for a free claim evaluation.
+If you are dealing with a personal injury matter, it's in your best interests to contact a Maine injury attorney.

 Contact a qualified attorney.